Authentication with PAM

 After you have created the U2F keys configuration, you need to adjust the PAM configuration on your system.

-to the file as follows:#%PAM-1.0 auth include common-auth auth required pam_u2f.so account include common-account password include common-password session optional pam_keyinit.so revoke session include common-session #session optional pam_xauth.so
+- Add the line - auth required pam_u2f.soto the file as follows:- #%PAM-1.0 auth include common-auth auth required pam_u2f.so account include common-account password include common-password session optional pam_keyinit.so revoke session include common-session #session optional pam_xauth.so

 7 Legal Notice #